danitool/ls_a370-uboot_tools/README.md

-# U-Boot tools for Linstation Armada370
+# U-Boot tools for Linkstation Armada370
  * Tools for splitting an joining the U-boot header on Armada 370 based boards.
  * Tool for for recovering via UART.